The Siskiyou Outback 100K

 The first indication of complexity is a soupçon of minerality as the PCT climbs out of Grouse Gap.
-But, just like that, buttery smooth downhill single track takes over.
+But, just like that, buttery smooth downhill single track emerges.

 Savor the rolling descent to Siskiyou Gap (mile ~8.5), which elicits a sense of approachable softness.
 Soon, however, a transition to 15% by volume dirt road makes you stand up and take notice.
 Although you return shortly to the PCT and its satiny comforts, you’ll gain 1000 ft by Jackson Gap (mile ~15).
 Here, you’re a not even quite a quarter of the way through but possibly already a bit lightheaded.

 Leaving Jackson Gap, you’re on the road again until Wrangle Gap, where you rejoin the PCT.
 Roasted pine notes prevail.
-Is this Big Red Mountain to my right?
+Is that Big Red Mountain to the right?
 Why, yes it is!
 Not everyone likes a big red, but hopefully you do.

 As vanilla and butterscotch notes now present themselves, Ponderosas signal the proximity of the Potlicker AS.
 Your bouquet may precede you, but the kind aid-station stewards will help you refresh and cleanse your palate.
 Relish the fullness of the experience: you’re about half-way through.

-Potlicker leads to Horn Gap Rd, which leads in turn to the Ricketty AS.
+Potlicker leads to Horn Gap Rd, a wide-open and flowing section that lends itself to speedy overindulgence.
+A little palate refreshing at the Ricketty AS will then set you up for the next tasting.
 Connected and earthy, the sights and smells now evoke a fully open sensuality that keeps drawing you down.
-You’re now approaching the nadir, the bottom of the barrel as it were, but also the beginning of Wonder.
+You’re now approaching the nadir, the bottom of the barrel as it were, but shortly also the beginning of Wonder.
 The temperatures have undoubtedly warmed in these lower climes, and roasted pine smells mingle with oak.

 What goes down, must now come up (meaning, we hope, elevation gain and not gastric geysers).
 Just as a bountiful harvest doesn’t just happen on its own, Wonder requires careful cultivation and persistence.
 The steep south-facing hillsides, baked by the sun, are not necessarily easy to work.
 And, yet you can’t rush or coerce Wonder.
 For some, Wonder might come autolytically, but for most it requires preparation, stamina and tenacity.
-Sun-ripened and toasty, Wonder is also charred and smoky.
-You and Wonder reach a pique at a large granitic outcropping.
+Sun-ripened and toasty, you and Wonder reach a pique at a large granitic outcropping.

 Dry, oaky, and dusty might characterize the next phase of our journey.
 Just keep chugging.